This post may contain affiliate links, view our disclosure policy.

 Marco Island, the most well-known of Florida’s Ten Thousand Islands, is located just south of Naples, Florida.

-On this island, you can collect everything from common sand dollars to the more coveted rare finds such as Junonia shells.
+On these Gulf Coast beaches, you can collect everything from the common sand dollar to more coveted, rare finds like Junonia shells and lightning whelk shells.

-While the waves here aren’t as powerful as they are on Captiva Island, there is still a decent amount of water movement which helps to keep the shelling interesting.
+While the waves here aren’t as powerful as on Captiva Island, there is still a decent amount of water movement, which helps keep the shelling interesting.

 Plus, Marco Island is home to Tigertail Beach, which is at the north end of the island.
 Here, you’ll find piles and piles (literally!) of shells to choose from.